Dr. Lok Ng

 B.M., M.M., University of Nevada, Las Vegas; D.M.A., University of North Texas; Professional Studies Certificate, Manhattan School of Music

-Pianist Lok Ng was born in Beijing, China, where she began her piano studies at a very early age.
+Pianist Lok Ng was born in Beijing, China, where she began her piano studies at a very young age.
 By age 11 she was studying under Zhau Ping-Guo at the Central Conservatory of Beijing, the most prestigious music school in China.
-As a teenager, Lok moved to Hong Kong and continued her piano studies with Gabriel Kwok at the Hong Kong Academy for Performing Arts.
+As a teenager, she moved to Hong Kong and continued her piano studies with Gabriel Kwok at the Hong Kong Academy for Performing Arts.